jsterner30/watchtower/README.md

 ## Todos

-1. Create terraform/run in the cloud
-2. Make reports more object-oriented
-3. Non npm repos getting 0 on npm dep grade?
+1. Non npm repos getting 0 on npm dep grade?
 Possible bug
-4. Improve caching
-5. Create more run options (run without cache, etc.)
-6. Dynamic LTS versioning for things besides node
+2. Dynamic LTS versioning for things besides node
-7. GH Actions for deployment of scheduled job
+3. Write tests
+4. Create rfc template and use in GH actions for standard change
+5. Get teams webhook url and use in GH actions for teams notification